 They just don't.

-That's how they've they have been intimidated.
+That's how they have been intimidated.

 They have been stymied.

-They think that they're gonna get caught in defending how they got rich, and they don't think there's any upside in it.
+They think that they're going to get caught in defending how they got rich.

 So they just weather the storm.

-Rather than looking at it as a teachable moment, rather than seeing it as an opportunity to go on offense and illustrate for people how this happens, and how it's a uniquely American thing.
+Rather than looking at it as a teachable moment, rather than seeing it as an opportunity to go on offense and illustrate for people how this happens and how it's a uniquely American thing.

-Oh, we can all tame it.
+Oh, we can all come in.

 Okay, that's it, folks.